After Opioids What Happens?

 What happens after opioids?
 Quite a lot happens!
 YOU ARE AWAKE!

 The important thing to me is that now that I am off the opioid, Oxycodone, and the narcotic Librax, I at the least feel like I am less drugged.
 And I am less drugged for I am not light-headed when I stand up now.

 You can participate more with your family and friends because you care more about what is going on in their lives.
-When you are on an opioid and narcotic at the same time as I was, “Mother’s Little Helper,” and “Pain Pills,” I was numbed in a way.
+I was on an opioid, Hydrocodone,

 You believe they care more about you because you can hear them without the drugs clouding your mind.